hzeller/rpi-rgb-led-matrix/README.md

 Since LEDs can only be on or off, we have to do our own PWM by constantly clocking in pixels.

+**CPU use**

+These displays need to be updated constantly to show an image with PWMed LEDs.
+For one 32x32 display, every second about 500'000 pixels have to be updated.
+We can't use any hardware support to do that - thus the constant CPU use on an RPi is roughly 30%.
+Keep that in mind if you plan to run other things on this computer (This is less noticable on Raspberry Pi, Version 2).

+Also, the output quality is suceptible to other heavy tasks running on that computer as the precise timing needed might be slipping.
+Even if the system is otherwise idle, you might see occasional brightness variations in the darker areas of your picture.
+(Even with realtime extensions enabled in Linux, this is still a (smaller) problem).

 Limitations
 -----------